Bootsie Barnes: Early life and education

 Barnes was raised in a housing project in North Philadelphia.
 His father was a trumpet player who performed with Bill Doggett and Frank Fairfax.
 His mother worked as a housekeeper.
 Barnes had three older brothers.
 His uncle, Jimmy Hamilton, was a jazz clarinetist and saxophonist.
-Barns initially intended to become a drummer after being given a pair of drumsticks by Sonny Greer during a visit to the Earle Theatre.
+Barnes initially intended to become a drummer after being given a pair of drumsticks by Sonny Greer during a visit to the Earle Theatre.
 He played drums at Benjamin Franklin High School before switching to saxophone.

 Career

 In the 1950s, Barnes played with various musicians in Philadelphia, including Lee Morgan, Philly Joe Jones and Bill Cosby (then a drummer).

 During the 1960s, he performed with various organists including Jimmy Smith and Don Patterson, with whom he recorded in 1978.
 In the 1980s, he toured with Sonny Stitt.
-He continued to play in his home town and recorded his album "You Leave Me Breathless!" in 1995.
+He continued to play in his home town and recorded his album You Leave Me Breathless! in 1995.

+Barnes was elected as the youngest-ever assistant secretary of Philadelphia's Local 274 of the American Federation of Musicians, serving from 1969 to 1971.

 In an article for Patch, Kim Tucker wrote, "Barnes has toured the world performing the music he loves, jazz in places like St. Croix US Virgin Islands, to Europe and back home to Philadelphia.
 From the "Chitlin Circuit" to the infamous New Jersey clubs: Dreamland, Cotton Club, Loretta's High Hat, Club Harlem.
 Barnes has taken the stage at Philly's Blue Note, Just Jazz, Red Carpet, The Showboat and Pep's too."

 Personal life

-Barnes died from COVID-19 in Wynnewood, Pennsylvania, on April 22, 2020, during the COVID-19 pandemic.
+Barnes died from COVID-19 at Lankenau Hospital in Wynnewood, Pennsylvania, on April 22, 2020, during the COVID-19 pandemic.
 He was 82.

+Barnes' grandson Reginald Lewis has followed in his footsteps as a jazz saxophonist and educator.
+As of 2022, Lewis is director of Jazz and assistant professor in the School of Music at Illinois Wesleyan University.
+He earned his Doctor of Musical Arts in 2023 from the University of Illinois Urbana-Champaign; his thesis was a study of Barnes and his influence on the Philadelphia jazz community.